aknandi/disaggregation/README.md

 Function takes in SpatialPolygonDataFrame (response) and RasterStack (covariates) to produce a data structure required for the disaggregation modelling.
 Calls functions from extract, matching and build_mesh

+## Model fitting

 ### Fit model

 Function takes data structure returned by prepare_data and fits a TMB disaggregation model

+## Plotting

+Plotting functions for input data (Not yet: model results and predictions)